 In amateur boxing, competition gloves must be red or blue (matching the color of the angle), 10 or 12 oz (ounces), depending on the weight category.
-12 oz gloves are used by boxers over 70 kg.
+Boxers use 12 oz gloves over 70 kg.

-The thumb is pressed parallel to the brush, sewn to the base and less protected.
-The shape of the gloves and an additional roller in the area of the bend of the fingers do not allow you to fully clench your fist.
+The thumb is pressed parallel to the brush, sewn to the base, and less protected.
+The shape of the gloves and an additional roller in the area of the bend of the fingers do not allow you to clench your fist fully.

 All this is designed to reduce the force of boxers’ blows and increase the safety of competitions.
 The cuff is fixed with Velcro for convenience.

-Best boxing gloves are used in kickboxing competitions in the section light contact, full contact, full contact with low kick, K-1.
+Best boxing gloves are used in kickboxing competitions in light contact, complete contact, full contact with a low kick, K-1.
 The color of the gloves is also selected to match the color of the athlete’s angle: red or blue (may have a dedicated strike zone in white).

-The size (weight) is strictly 10 oz (ounces), regardless of the weight category of the athlete.
-To participate in international competitions, kickboxing gloves must be licensed by WAKO (World Association of Kickboxing Organizations).
+The size (weight) is strictly 10 oz (ounces), regardless of the athlete’s weight category.

-Such a license is applied to the gloves from the palm side in the form of pad printing with the WAKO logo.
+Such a license is applied to the gloves from the palm side in pad printing with the WAKO logo.
 The gloves are fixed with a Velcro cuff.

-Boxing gloves TITLE PLATINUM Perilous Training boxing gloves are gloves designed for sparring and practicing techniques of punches in pairs.
+Boxing gloves TITLE PLATINUM Perilous Training boxing gloves are gloves designed for sparring and practicing punches in pairs.

-The choice of training gloves is simply huge, since they are not required to have a mandatory license from international organizations, they can have any shape, color and design.
-The main thing in training gloves is safety, comfort and durability.
+The choice of training gloves is simply enormous since they are not required to have a mandatory license from international organizations; they can have any shape, color, and design.
+The main thing in training gloves is safety, comfort, and durability.

-High-quality boxing gloves should withstand 1-2 years of intense training loads.
-At the same time, the liner does not break through, and the seams do not diverge.
+Best boxing gloves should withstand 1-2 years of intense training loads.
+At the same time, the liner does not breakthrough, and the seams do not diverge.

-For the comfort of the hands during a long workout, manufacturers add ventilation holes, mesh inserts in the palm area, as well as a moisture-absorbing inner lining.
+For the comfort of the hands during a long workout, manufacturers add ventilation holes, mesh inserts in the palm area, and a moisture-absorbing inner lining.

-There is a direct relationship, the greater the weight of the glove, the safer it is for the batter and for the receiver.
-It should be noted that this relationship is conditional.
+There is a direct relationship; the greater the weight of the glove, the safer it is for the batter and the receiver.
+It should note that this relationship is conditional.

-In different boxing clubs, different coaches may have their own requirements in this regard.
+In different boxing clubs, other coaches may have their requirements in this regard.
 For example, in clubs with a high culture of boxing (read – where they are worried about the health of their clients), they will not allow sparring with gloves less than 16 ounces.

-In others (and we also know these), 10-12 ounces for adult men is the norm.
-No one really bothers.
-Except for those whose head is cracking after every workout.
+In others (and we also know these), the norm is 10-12 ounces for adult men.
+No one bothers except for those whose head is cracking after every workout.

 As a rule, the greater the weight of the glove, the more space it has inside to accommodate the fist.
 But the weight and size of the hands are not always related quantities.

-There are big people with relatively small fists, and vice versa.
+There are extensive people with relatively tiny fists, and vice versa.
 In such cases, the density of the landing of the hand in the glove can be adjusted by the degree of winding of the bandage.
 Boxing bandages are from 2.5 to 6 meters in length.

 There are models of gloves focused on the fit of the hands for children and girls.
 To choose the size of boxing gloves for training, we suggest you use the following gradation according to your weight and age:

-- 4 oz – for children under 6 years old.
+4 oz – for children under six years old.

 It is not recommended to use training gloves to work on boxing bags and other projectiles, as the liner breaks faster.
 And in the future, when using gloves in training sparring, you can cause serious injury to your partner.

-KRUSHER projectile gloves are used to work on boxing bags, wall pillows and other projectiles.
+KRUSHER projectile gloves work on boxing bags, wall pillows, and other projectiles.
 There are two main types of shell gloves:

-Compact shell gloves “pancakes”, which are also called “bits” or “splints”, in such gloves a small layer of dense filler is used.
-They differ in design and are used to practice the technique of punches – they allow you to “feel” the contact, put a punch.
+Compact shell gloves “pancakes,” which are also called “bits” or “splints,” in such gloves, a small layer of dense filler is used.
+They differ in design and are used to practice the technique of punches – they allow you to “feel” the contact, put a point.

-Many people use them to strengthen their hands and fists, but you need to be able to do it right.
+Many people use them to strengthen their hands and fists, but you need to do it right.
 These gloves are not suitable for working on “stone” bags – the stuffing is too thin.